Downsizing for RV Living

 Donate

-A dozen trips to Good Will with items like toys, small furniture and appliances, anything I thought would be hard to sell or not worth the effort for a yard sale or on Facebook Marketplace.
+A dozen to two trips to Good Will with items like toys, small furniture and appliances, anything I thought would be hard to sell or not worth the effort for a yard sale or on Facebook Marketplace.

 I got receipts for everything, and documented the drop offs with a picture for tax purposes, just in case.
 Because no one would actually believe the amount of donations I had!